apache/cassandra-website/README.md

 Go make yourself a cup of coffee, this will take a while...

-Once building has completed, the site content will be in the `./cassandra-website/content` directory ready to be committed.
+Once building has completed, the site content will be in the `./cassandra-website/content` directory ready to be tested.

 Previewing the site